What ages are allowed to participate?

 Friday 5.30-7pm Whole club Athletics and skills (sprints, throws and jumps) Tiny Tots have their own program.

-What sessions do i /my child attend?
-Depends on your situation, athletic aspiration, other sport commitments – unsure – FB message or speak to the coaches.
+What sessions do I /my child attend?
+Depends on your situation, athletic aspiration, other sport commitments.
+If you’re unsure, send us a Facebook message or email, or speak to the coaches.
 Friday night is Athletics Night.
-Tuesday and Wednesday are optional training nights for the whole club.
+Tuesday is training night for the whole club, and Wednesday is optional.

 What is my Duty of Care?

 Parents/carers are expected to stay at the stadium while their children are competing.
-Children aged 10 and below without a parent/carer may be asked to leave the arena and wait at our Help Desk until their parent/carer returns.
+Children aged 10 and below without a parent/carer may be asked to leave the arena and wait with a club committee member until their parent/carer returns.

 What is required of parents?